realitycheater/realitycheater.github.io/README.md

 Quick little attempt in writing a bit of front end, also serves as a nice little way of presenting myself on the internet.

+Written as part of the Stay Down Webring.

 Current Progress:
 - [x] Welcome page
 - [x] About Me